puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

     nodes[count()] { certname ~ "web.*" }

-There are only a few functions that are supported today by PQL, see the list below for more detail.
+There are only a few PuppeDB functions that are supported by PQL; see the list below for more detail.

 #### `count()`